|

 Spread the love

 Social isolation was not something that I had to deal with or even crossed my mind.
-However, relocating to Ensenada has been a stark departure from my previous experiences.
+However, relocating to Ensenada has been a stark departure from my previous experiences, introducing social isolation amid the unfamiliar surroundings.

-The language barrier, coupled with my limited circle of acquaintances, and the new reality of working from home, has made it difficult to maintain the level of social engagement I once enjoyed.
+The language barrier, coupled with my limited circle of acquaintances and the new reality of working from home and juggling a few AirBnBs, has made it difficult to maintain the level of social engagement I once enjoyed.

-Lately, my interactions are primarily centered around school-related activities for the children and attending church on Saturdays, marking a significant shift in my social landscape.
+Lately, my interactions are primarily centerd around school-related activities for the children and attending church on Saturdays, marking a significant shift in my social landscape.

-The wife went off to work as a travel nurse and everything was on me for the kid’s wellbeing.
+The wife went off to work as a travel nurse due to her work demands, and everything was on me for the kids’ well-being.
 As a dad, it was up to me to find the right balance, and I’m here to tell you we can do it.
 I am proof of that.

-The new norm might consist of cooking, prepping meals or homework, or in my case starting a blog while looking for a career change.
-Like the Yiddish proverb says “We plan, God laughs.” reality diverges our plans quite significantly.
+The new norm might consist of cooking, prepping meals, or homework, or, in my case, starting a blog while looking for a career change.
+Like the Yiddish proverb says, “We plan, God laughs.”
+Reality diverges from our plans quite significantly.

 Signs and Effects of Isolation

-Isolation is a human experience that affects age, gender or one’s social status.
-Although we love and have friends, being without does not mean you are doomed.
+Isolation is a human experience that affects age, gendermor even one’s social status.
+Although we love and have friends, being without them does not mean you are doomed.

 I think it is important for US to know our sense of connection is not solely dependent on the people around us.

-This research was conducted In the United Kingdom, United States, Canada and Australia had conclusive evidence supporting dads and isolation.
+This research, conducted in the United Kingdom, United States, Canada and Australia, provides conclusive evidence supporting the link between fatherhood and isolation.

-This research supports the evidence that having close friends is important for fathers’ mental health.
-Fathers without close friends report being more likely to experience increased stress levels in the first 12 months of becoming a father (33% say their stress levels increased a lot compared with 23% of all men with at least one close friend).
+This research supports the evidence that having close social ties is important for fathers’ mental health.
+Fathers without close social ties report being more likely to experience increased stress levels in the first 12 months of becoming a father (33% say their stress levels increased a lot compared with 23% of all men with at least one close social tie).

-Despite this, the research also identified that some men lose contact with friends when they become fathers, with a fifth (20%) of fathers saying that the number of close friends they had decreased in the 12 months after becoming fathers.
+Despite this, the research also identified that some men lose contact with others when they become fathers, with a fifth (20%) of fathers saying that the number of close social ties they had decreased in the 12 months after becoming fathers.

 Findings: